 Being a parent is one of the toughest jobs a person can ever have, and good parenting can difficult for even the best of us.
 Even when you have the best intentions, things often go differently from what you’d hoped.
-In the face of these challenges, you may wonder if you’re parenting correctly or doing your child more harm than good.
+In the face of these challenges, you may wonder what good parenting even is or how to be a better parent.

 Self-doubt and worry are common and signal you care deeply about your parental responsibility.
 The truth is, there is no tried-and-true parenting method.
 The way you raise your child will likely reflect a combination of your own personality and your child’s individual needs.
-Even though each parent puts a unique spin on childrearing, there are a few tips that can help every parent when parenting feels overwhelming.
+Even though each parent puts a unique spin on childrearing, parenting advice can help us learn how to be better parents and make things seem less overwhelming.

-This may sound obvious, but it bears repeating – all the worry you’re going through right now about your relationship with your child won’t matter if your child is not safe and healthy.
+This may sound like obvious parenting advice, but it bears repeating – all the worry you’re going through right now about your relationship with your child won’t matter if your child is not safe and healthy.
 Children benefit from safety lessons at every age, and you should be open and honest with them about potential dangers at home, in school and in the outside world.
 Keep in mind that no matter how well you teach them, they still rely on you for protection.

 For babies and toddlers, baby-proof the house, cut foods into small chunks, use a backward-facing car seat, and watch your child carefully around bodies of water.
 Older children might need to be reminded about safely crossing the road, stranger danger, and best procedures in case of emergency.
 Teens may have the basics down, but need a confidant to trust with more difficult topics like drugs, sex and relationships, no matter how anxious those topics may make you feel.
 Also, parents must have agreed upon protocols in place for screen time, including the use of cell phones, tablets, and access to technology and the internet.

 2. Keep Discipline Consistent